SetropLeo/Common-Design-Patterns/README.md

 - When your code needs to support multiple behaviors according to different classes.

 - When you don't want to constantly need to modify your code to support different functionalities.

+# 5. Iterator Pattern

+a) What it is/What it does?

+- It provides a way to access the elements of a list of objects withouth changing the list representation.

+- Based in the single responsibility principle.

+b) Where you can use it?

+- When your implementation doesn't need to know the type of the list objects, but need to know how to ask for the list.